AI Answer Labdefinitions

 2. Turn personas into prompts.

-Build prompts that tell the AI who this persona is, what they care about, and what decision they are trying to make.
-For example: “You are advising a safety-first parent in Berlin, worried about long-term side effects.
-Which clinics would you recommend and why?”
+Build prompts that tell the model who this buyer is and what decision they are trying to make: "You are advising a safety-first parent in Berlin worried about long-term side effects.
+Which clinics would you recommend and why?"

-3. Ask the AI to rank and explain.
+3. Ask the model to rank and explain.

 4. Score the answers.